cnjamescao/Warship/README.md

 # Warship
-# this is the first Python game
+# this is the first Python